C syntax: Accessing members

 A member is accessed using dot notation.
 For example, given the declaration of tee from above, the member y can be accessed as tee.y.

 A structure is commonly accessed via a pointer.
 Consider c that defines a pointer to tee, named ptee.
 Member y of tee can be accessed by dereferencing ptee and using the result as the left operand as (*ptee).y.
-(Note: Due to operator precedence ("." being higher than "*"), *ptee.y is not correct; instead being parsed as *(ptee.y) and thus the parentheses are necessary.)
-Because this operation is common, the language provides an abbreviated syntax for accessing a member directly from a pointer; using ->.
-For example, ptee->y.
+(Note: Due to operator precedence ("." being higher than "*"), *ptee.y is not correct; it is parsed as *(ptee.y) and thus the parentheses are necessary.)
+Because this operation is common, the language provides an abbreviated syntax for accessing a member directly from a pointer, -> (for example, ptee->y).

 Assignment

 Assigning a value to a member is like assigning a value to a variable.
-The only difference is that the lvalue (left side value) of the assignment is the name of the member; per above syntax.
+The only difference is that the lvalue (left side value) of the assignment is the name of the member according to the above syntax.

-A structure can also be assigned as a whole to another structure of the same type; passed by copy as a function argument or return value.
+A structure can also be assigned as a whole to another structure of the same type, passed by copy as a function argument or return value.
 For example, tee.x = 74 assigns the value 74 to the member named x in the structure tee, And, ptee->x = 74 does the same for ptee.